 Very Posh Bunting is made in Cheltenham, using gorgeous fabrics with embellishments hand sewn on to make them extra special.
 The range of bunting for kids includes favourite characters like Peter Rabbit, Winnie the Pooh, Mickey Mouse and Harry Potter.
 All the bunting is double-sided and most comes in three-metre lengths (£14.95), packed flat so it’s perfect for posting.

 If you’re looking for a present that’s educational as well as fun, The Curiosity Box in Oxford specialise in science kits for kids.
 They are linked to the school curriculum and you can choose from different themes in chemistry, biology, geology and engineering.
-The Jumbo Science Gift Bundle (£45.50) is available for ages 4–6 and 7–11 and comes with a free microscope.
+Their Jumbo Boxes cover ages 7–11 and the Curiositots Boxes are designed for 4–6 year olds (£22.95).

 Cotswold experience gifts

-If you’re looking for a way to support businesses been hit by 2020’s restrictions, why not buy an experience gift voucher so there’s something to look forward to for 2021?
+Rather than buying a physical gift, why not buy a unique Cotswold experience?
 Rob Gould, Cotswold Forager runs guided walks around the Cotswolds, helping people to reconnect with nature and discover the edible delights around us.
 Gift vouchers can be used towards public or private walks, and there are also Forage and Feast events where you cook what you find.

 If you’re looking for a gift for a foodie friend, how about a baking class?
 Danielle at Severn Bites is a French-trained bread expert now offering her classes online so people can take part wherever they are in the world.
 Gift vouchers can be used to for a tailored course, whether you want to get into sourdough making or are an advanced baker wanting to hone your skills.